Unclonable Encryption in the Haar Random Oracle Model: Preliminaries

 \item Finally, uncompute the registers containing $x$ and $D$ (which is possible since these are exactly determined by $y,D\cup\{(x,y)\}$).
 This results in the final state

 \end{enumerate} \end{proof}

 Note that the only part of this simulator which requires knowing that the set $S$ is $\{0,1\}^n$ is computing

-This state can be constructed by the following process: \begin{enumerate} \item Construct the state $\sum_{y\in \{0,1\}^n}\ket{y}$ \item Apply the measurement checking if $y\in S$ \item Apply the measurement checking if $y\notin D$ \end{enumerate} If both measurements succeed, then the residual state is exactly
+For an arbitrary $S\subseteq \{0,1\}^n$, this state can be constructed by the following process: \begin{enumerate} \item Construct the state $\sum_{y\in \{0,1\}^n}\ket{y}$ \item Apply the measurement checking if $y\in S$ \item Apply the measurement checking if $y\notin D$ \end{enumerate} If both measurements succeed, then the residual state is exactly

-and both measurements succeed with probability $\frac{|S|-Im(D)}{2^n}$.
+and both measurements succeed with probability $\frac{|S|-|\Ima(D)|}{2^n}$.
 These measurements can further be performed using a reflection oracle for $S$.
 This leads to the following corollary

 \begin{corollary} There exists an efficient oracle algorithm $\Sim^{(\cdot)}(1^{t_{max}})$ acting on registers $\Reg{In},\Reg{St}$ such that the following holds.
-Let $\mathcal{A}^{(\cdot)}$ be any $t$ query algorithm operating on registers $\Reg{A},\Reg{In}$, where register $\Reg{In}$ is over $\mathcal{H}(\{0,1\}^n)$.
+Let $\mathcal{A}^{(\cdot)}$ be any $t$-query algorithm operating on registers $\Reg{A},\Reg{In}$, where register $\Reg{In}$ is over $\mathcal{H}(\{0,1\}^n)$.
 Let $S\subseteq [N]$ and let $R_S$ be reflection around $S$.
 Let $t\leq t_{max}$.
 Then,

 \end{corollary}